devfestindia/DF21-Web-Track/README.md

 # DF21-Web-Track Day 3

 This is the repo for the Web track of Devfest India 2021.
-You can use this repo as your reference to check all the demos that got covered in first day of Web Track.
+You can use this repo as your reference to check all the demos that got covered in the third day of Web Track.

 ## Day 3 Session :microphone: